 Part 10 & 11 of the Academic Honesty Procedures 2016 outline the range of outcomes and penalties that may be applied.
 They might conclude that there is no impropriety.
 If the decision is that you have engaged in plagiarism but not academic dishonesty you may be asked to attend an additional development course on academic integrity.
 If they believe there was academic dishonesty then you might fail the assignment, or the whole Unit.
 In some minor cases you may be given an opportunity to resubmit under conditions and with marks off.
 But overall don’t expect to pass the assessment if you didn’t write parts of it in the first place.
 At the same time, don’t expect to be thrown out of the University if this is the first occasion that you’ve broken the rules on plagiarism.

 Academic honesty findings are kept on an internal record accessible to only a very limited number of people.
 The record is only accessed if a further allegation occurs while you’re studying here.
 It is not recorded on your academic transcript or disclosed to future employers.

 If the decision makers consider the conduct to be sufficiently serious, they will refer it to the Registrar to be dealt with under the University’s Misconduct rules.
 This happens if they think a fail in the Unit may not be ‘appropriate’ or enough.
 A specific case of that is where you ‘engaged’ (paid) someone or were paid to write a assignment [see Part 16(5) of the policy].
-Seek SRC caseworker help if there is an allegation of misconduct.
+Seek Seek advice if there is an allegation of misconduct.

 Where You Can Get Help?